microsoft/autogen/website/docs/Use-Cases/agent_chat.md

 AutoGen abstracts and implements conversable agents designed to solve tasks through inter-agent conversations.
 Specifically, the agents in AutoGen have the following notable features:

-- Conversable: Agent in AutoGen are conversable, which means that any agent can send and receive messages to and from the other agents to start or continue a conversation
+- Conversable: Agents in AutoGen are conversable, which means that any agent can send and receive messages from other agents to initiate or continue a conversation

 - Customizable: Agents in AutoGen can be customized to integrate LLMs, humans, tools, or a combination of them.